holgerbrandl/kalasim/docs/userguide/docs/component.md

 Cancel has the effect that the component becomes a data component.

-* If the component to be cancelled is current, always use yield self.cancel().
+* If the component to be cancelled is current, always use yield cancel().
 * If the component to be cancelled is passive, scheduled, interrupted  or standby, the component becomes a data component.
 * If the component to be cancelled is requesting, the request will be terminated, the attribute failed